stepwiseapp/download/README.md

 Whenever a user authenticates for the first time, there is CONFETTI!

-## Workflow running icon (animated)

-## Abort key (esc + shift) halts all workflow processes when necessary

 ## Multidrag Support allows for bulk widget movement

-## Open Existing Window has been thouroughly revamped to be more usable across different versions of Windows
+## Open Existing Window has been thouroughly revamped

-## Context tray now updates live and allows workflow aborting
+Is now much more usable across different versions of Windows

+## Misc Additions

+Workflow running icon (animated)

+Abort key (esc + shift) halts all workflow processes when necessary

-## Added write today's date feature in the write widget
+Added write today's date feature in the write widget

+Context tray now updates live and allows workflow aborting

-## About section (accessable from the start screen via the hamburger menu)
+Added About section (accessable from the start screen via the hamburger menu)

-## Added Create Text Shortcut modal for breezy text shortcut creation
+Added Create Text Shortcut modal for breezy text shortcut creation

 ## Multiple errors patched such as: